 A number of limitations and related issues existing in earlier versions of MySQL Cluster have been resolved:

 Variable-length column support.
 The

 NDBCLUSTERstorage engine now supports variable-length column types for in-memory tables.

 Previously, for example, any Cluster table having one or more

 VARCHARfields which contained only relatively small values, much more memory and disk space were required when using the

 MyISAMengine.
 In other words, in the case of a

 VARCHARcolumn, such a column required the same amount of storage as a

+CHARcolumn of the same size.
 In MySQL 5.1, this is no longer the case for in-memory tables, where storage requirements for variable-length column types such as

 BINARYare comparable to those for these column types when used in

 MyISAMtables (see Data Type Storage Requirements).Important

 For MySQL Cluster Disk Data tables, the fixed-width limitation continues to apply.
 See Section 7.12, “MySQL Cluster Disk Data Tables”.